 Find lots of easy dessert recipes on 2CM!

 Chocolate Panna Cotta

 - 2 ½ teaspoons unflavored powdered gelatin

 - 2 ¾ cups whole milk or half and half

 - ¼ teaspoon salt

-To serve, run a knife around pudding and invert onto serving dish.
-Garnish with pepita brittle or a mint sprig.
+- To serve, run a knife around pudding and invert onto serving dish.
+Garnish with whipped cream, mint sprig and raspberries.